Attractions in Crete

 Fortetza Venetian Fortress

-Famous for being the largest Venetian fortress ever built, Fortetza is a stunning trademark of Rethymno, an iconic symbol of the city's importance, and a beacon of Cretan culture.
-Among the interesting attractions within, visitors will find the Santa Maria Bastion, the Erofili Theatre (a structure built in the XXth century, and used for a variety of outdoor events in the Summer), the late XIX century Orthodox church of Agia Ekaterini, the Rector's Residence, and the Orthodox church of Agios Theodoros Trichinas, to name just a few.
+Famous for being the largest Venetian fortress ever built, the Fortezza is a stunning trademark of Rethymno, an iconic symbol of the city's importance, and a beacon of Cretan culture.
+Among the interesting attractions within, visitors will find the Bastion of Santa Maria, the Erofili Theatre (a structure built during the XX century, and used for a variety of outdoor events in the summer), the late XIX century Orthodox church of Agia Ekaterini, the Rector's Residence, and the Orthodox church of Agios Theodoros Trichinas, to name just a few.

 Information: (0030) 28310 54668